charleskoffler/clprolf/README.md

 		@Turn_monitor
 		private Object mailBoxMonitor; //For not writing and reading at the same time!
-										//But for manage dependency consequence too, so for the wait() and notify() calls.
+										//But for manage dependent consequence too, so for the wait() and notify() calls.

 		public OneMessageMailBox() {
 			mailBoxMonitor = new Object();